My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Within Hawaii Volcanoes National Park, you have two accommodation options:

 - Lodging at the Volcano House, which sits right on the rim of the Kīlauea caldera.
-Rooms start from $153/night and the also offer campsites and cabins.
+Rooms start from $285/night and they also offer campsites and cabins.
 Book directly.

 - There are two campgrounds to choose from: Nāmakanipaio (operated by Volcano House; reserve online for $15/night) and Kulanaokuaiki, down Hilina Pali Road with limited water and amenities (first-come, first-reserved for $10/night).

 There are also loads of options in Volcano Village, a community just outside the park boundary.
-As you know, I love Airbnbs (and stayed in several elsewhere on the Big Island); here are a few that catch my eye:
+As you know, I love vacation rentals (and stayed in several elsewhere on the Big Island); here are a few that catch my eye:

-- This Glass House is a stargazer’s dream – just remember not to throw rocks! 😂 From $113/night, book on Airbnb.
+- This Glass House is a stargazer’s dream – just remember not to throw rocks! 😂 From $165/night, book on Airbnb.

 What to Do in Hawaii Volcanoes National Park in One Day